top of page

 • Apply to: Whole document, selected text, or specific section

-Insert Column Breaks:
+Insert Column Breaks

 Use a Column Break to force the text to the top of the next column:

-1. Place cursor where break is needed
+1. Place cursor where the break is needed.

-2. Go to Layout > Breaks > Column
+2. Go to Layout > Breaks > Column.

-Best Use Cases:
+Best Use Cases for Columns

-• Newsletters: Three columns with balanced spacing
+• Newsletters: Three columns with balanced spacing create an organized layout.

-• Marketing Flyers: Left or Right layouts to emphasize offers
+• Marketing Flyers: Left or Right layouts to emphasize offers attractively.

 Common User Questions